continue-revolution/sd-webui-animatediff/README.md

 1. Go to txt2img if you want to try txt2gif and img2img if you want to try img2gif.
 1. Choose an SD1.5 checkpoint, write prompts, set configurations such as image width/height.
 If you want to generate multiple GIFs at once, please change batch number, instead of batch size.
 1. Enable AnimateDiff extension, and set up each parameter, and click `Generate`.
-   1. **Number of frames** — The model is trained with 16 frames, so it’ll give the best results when the number of frames is set to `16`.
-Choose [1, 24] for V1 motion modules and [1, 32] for V2 motion modules.
+   1. **Number of frames** — Choose whatever number you like.

+      If you enter 0 (default):
+      - If you submit a video via `Video source` / enter a video path via `Video path` / enable ANY batch ControlNet, the number of frames will be the number of frames in the video (use shortest if many videos are submitted).
+      - Otherwise, the number of frames will be your `Batch size` described below.

+      If you enter something smaller than your `Batch size` other than 0: you will get the first `Number of frames` frames as your output GIF from your whole generation.
+All following frames will not appear in your generated GIF, but will be saved as PNGs as usual.
    1. **Frames per second** — How many frames (images) are shown every second.
 If 16 frames are generated at 8 frames per second, your GIF’s duration is 2 seconds.
    1. **Display loop number** — How many times the GIF is played.
 A value of `0` means the GIF never stops playing.
+   1. **Batch size** — How many frames will be passed into the motion module at once.
+The model is trained with 16 frames, so it’ll give the best results when the number of frames is set to `16`.
+Choose [1, 24] for V1 motion modules and [1, 32] for V2 motion modules.
+   1. **Stride** —
+   1. **Overlap** —
+   1. **Closed loop** —
    1. **Save** — Format of the output.
 Choose at least one of "GIF"|"MP4"|"PNG".
 Check "TXT" if you want infotext, which will live in the same directory as the output GIF.
         1. You can optimize GIF with `gifsicle` (`apt install gifsicle` required, read [#91](https://github.com/continue-revolution/sd-webui-animatediff/pull/91) for more information) and/or `palette` (read [#104](https://github.com/continue-revolution/sd-webui-animatediff/pull/104) for more information).
 Go to `Settings/AnimateDiff` to enable them.
    1. **Reverse** — Append reversed frames to your output.
+See [#112](https://github.com/continue-revolution/sd-webui-animatediff/issues/112) for instruction.
+   1. **Video source** — [Optional] Video source file for video to video generation.
+You MUST enable ControlNet.
+It will be the source control for ALL ControlNet units that you enable without submitting a control image or a path.
+   1. **Video path** — [Optional] Folder for source frames for video to video generation, but lower priority than `Video source`.
+You MUST enable ControlNet.
+It will be the source control for ALL ControlNet units that you enable without submitting a control image or a path.
 1. You should see the output GIF on the output gallery.
 You can access GIF output at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/AnimateDiff`.
 You can also access image frames at `stable-diffusion-webui/outputs/{txt2img or img2img}-images/{date}`.

 #### img2GIF